Magicalburritos/week4-quiz/README.md

  able to add more questions as time goes on.

  THNINGS TO DO!
- (there is no end to this at the moment) add a leaderboard add a end game function make it so when timer is out the game ends
+ (there is no end to this at the moment !!!THERE ARE ONLY 3 QUESTION!!! ) add a leaderboard add a end game function make it so when timer is out the game ends